Closures and Generics#

 .expect("Launch failed");

-The cuda_launch! macro forces monomorphization of scale::<f32> using a volatile pointer trick that prevents dead-code elimination, ensuring the instantiation appears in the compiled PTX even though it is never “called” directly on the host.
+The generated method forces monomorphization of scale::<f32> so the instantiation appears in the compiled PTX even though it is never called directly on the CPU.

 Host closures as kernel arguments#